samfcmc/product-technical-tests/web-app/Readme.md

 After we have the current user's location available, it is possible to get all the nearby boutiques.

 Ideally, there would be an endpoint that would accept the user's coordinates (latitude and longitude) as query parameters and query the database for the boutiques that are nearby.
 Such endpoint was not implemented and any backend work was outside of the scope of this challenge.
-The solution would need to do this computation on the client.
-However, there was an endpoint to get all the available boutiques.
+The solution was to do this computation on the client.
+There was an endpoint to get all the available boutiques.

 The implemented solution does the following steps: